Ask a Nutritionist

 By Stephanie Perruzza, MS, RD, CDN

 Beach season is here, and for me, in addition to finding the perfect sun tanning spot, it’s important to plan ahead and pack healthy beach snacks.
 It’s easy to crave junk food when you’re at the beach with the typical high-calorie culprits offered at snack bars.
-In order to stay healthy and satisfied, bring your own homemade snacks and beverages.
+In order to stay healthy and satisfied, bring your own homemade healthy snack foods and beverages.

 By Lisa Ronco, RD, CDN, CDE, MS